lakshminarayanan2k21/VSD_RTL_design_synthesis_workshop/README.md

   Looping Constructs
    - for loop
-   	- Verilog Models
+   - Evaluating expressions
+   - Not for generating/instantiating HW
    - generate For Loop
-   	- Testbench
+   - ouside always
+   - shouldnot/couldnt be used inside always